I wrote an article published on the Yahoo website Associated Content.

 The main thing people should do in therapy to deal with feelings of failure is to start talking about them.
 Many people feel ashamed that they suffer from this type of issue, so just opening up to a therapist can be a big relief.
 The therapist may validate feelings and observations made by the client and so give him support to deal with his fears.
 The therapist may present new ideas to consider about dealing with feelings of failure.
 Perhaps a client has been too compliant with accepting the negative ways others characterize his behavior.
 Perhaps a woman in therapy comes to realize she has exaggerated her ability to hurt another person by standing up for herself.
 Perhaps a man needs to understand how to modify his “inner critic” that emerges when he feels he has been less than perfect.
 Often having the courage to test out new behavior and, thus, acquire new experiences, is what gives hope that change is possible.

 Ryan came to therapy because, although quite bright, he was very timid at work.
 Frequently passed over for promotion by coworkers less knowledgeable than he, Ryan felt he was wasting away.
 He was feeling increasingly hopeless that he could get properly noticed despite his excellent skills.
 He was contemplating taking a job at another company in which case he would receive a significant pay cut.
 Coming into therapy, Ryan knew he was held back by a sense that he wasn’t good enough.
 Also, he felt that if he confronted his boss regarding a promotion, he would be fired.
-What he didn’t fully realize but learned after several months of therapy, was that his boss acted superior and condescended to him just like his father did when Ryan was growing up.
+What he didn’t fully realize but learned after several months of therapy, was that his boss acted superior and condescended to him just like his father had when Ryan was growing up.
 His father had a need to always be right.
 Ryan didn’t recognize that he actually viewed his father’s need to be infallible as a sign of weakness.
 Ryan had learned to avoid conflict by not challenging his father when he disagreed with him.
 Ryan learned that he was afraid that if he stood up to his father, his father would be hurt and retaliate by becoming more domineering.
-The therapist explored how Ryan’s situation with his boss was similar to his relationship to his father.
+The therapist explored how Ryan’s situation with his boss was similar to his relationship with his father.
 The therapist then helped Ryan stand up for himself with his boss by accentuating his strong work skills.
 By finding a reasonable way to not accept his boss’s dismissiveness, Ryan actually gained his boss’s respect and was soon promoted.”

 What type of professional help is available for someone who feels like a failure?

 “Many competent professional psychotherapists have training and experience to help people with this common problem.
 When contacting a therapist, feel free to explain what kind of help you are seeking.
-It makes sense to ask the therapist about his or her experience in working with issues such as the fear of failure or poor self esteem.
+It makes sense to ask the therapist about his or her experience in working with issues such as the fear of failure or poor self-esteem.
 Having a session with more than one therapist can provide additional information about with whom it would feel best to work.”

-Thank you John for doing the interview on how someone can overcome their fears of failure.
+Thank you, John, for doing the interview on how someone can overcome their fears of failure.
 For more information on John Bogardus or his work you can check out his website on www.johnbogardus.com